PCAVT's Healthy Relationships Project child sexual abuse prevention programs incorporate the following:

 All those who care for children need information and skills to keep communication open with children, answer children's questions about reproduction and sexuality, and give children positive messages about the intrinsic worth of their bodies--all aspects of nurturing healthy sexual development.

 Whether working with adults or children, prevention trainers are aware that some in the room may have suffered trauma, including child sexual abuse.
 Children, youth and adults need tools and messages that are health-based and do not re-traumatize those who have already been abused.
-Healthy Relationships Project avoids (and teaches future facilitators to avoid) language that implies that children are at fault if abused (i.e. that they should have said "No!" or taken action).
+The Healthy Relationships Project avoids (and teaches future facilitators to avoid) language that implies that children are at fault if abused (i.e. that they should have said "No!" or taken action to stop the abuse).

 We want children and youth to enjoy healthy relationships that are abuse-free.
 Many of the same protective factors that reduce the risk of victimization (for example: communication, empathy and accountability) also help prevent the development of abusive behaviors.
 Starting around age 10, we can also begin to teach the children ways to be a bystander who seeks to help when aware that another child or adult may be in trouble.